success-0627/flutter-audiocutter/README.md

 # audiocutter

  A plugin to cut audio files.
-You pass in a path to a file, start and end times and the plugin will do the rest
+You pass in a path to a file, start and end times and the plugin will do the rest.
+For now, it automatically will reduce the quality quite a bit to ensure optimal file size for storage/streaming.

 ## Getting Started

 0. Take a look at the requirements and any gotchas for your platform at the [flutter_ffmpeg](https://pub.dev/packages/flutter_ffmpeg) package page.
 There can be some stumbling blocks getting it working on iOS.
-(Works on my machine ¯\_(ツ)_/¯)
+(Works on my machine ¯\\\_(ツ)_/¯)

 1. Import and cut!